Biconomy Price Tops $0.35 on Major Exchanges (BICO)

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 Biconomy’s launch date was December 1st, 2021.
-Biconomy’s total supply is 1,000,000,000 tokens and its circulating supply is 525,194,420 tokens.
-The official website for Biconomy is biconomy.io.
+Biconomy’s total supply is 1,000,000,000 tokens and its circulating supply is 534,574,050 tokens.
+Biconomy’s official message board is medium.com/biconomy.
 Biconomy’s official Twitter account is @biconomy and its Facebook page is accessible here.
-Biconomy’s official message board is medium.com/biconomy.
+Biconomy’s official website is biconomy.io.

 Biconomy Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Biconomy directly using U.S. dollars.
-Investors seeking to trade Biconomy should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Biconomy using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Biconomy directly using US dollars.
+Investors seeking to trade Biconomy should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Biconomy using one of the aforementioned exchanges.

 Receive News & Updates for Biconomy Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Biconomy and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.